Your Guide to Old Furniture Disposal

-This option is typically the most convenient in residential settings, but you'll need to take some time to research your local regulations first.
-At apartments, furniture is not accepted in front load dumpsters or compactors.
-Depending on your area, you’ll need to consider possible restrictions, such as:
+This option is typically the most convenient in residential settings, but you'll need to research your local regulations first.
+At apartments, furniture is not accepted in front load dumpsters or compactors and depending on your area, you’ll need to consider possible restrictions, such as:

 - Extra fees for furniture pickup with regular trash.

 - Rules for wrapping upholstered furniture in plastic.